reproducible-reporting/stepup-core/docs/getting_started/static_glob_conditional.md

 Since the file `average.txt` did not change, the step `cat average.txt` is skipped.

-## Practical considerations
+## Practical Considerations

-- The example involves few calculations for the sake of simplicity.
+- For simplity's sake, the example involves few calculations.
   In a more realistic setting, the step `cat average.txt` is replaced by several scripts that make graphs of the information extracted from the large dataset.
-  Tweaking these graphs for clarity usually takes some iterations, for which access to the big dataset is not relevant.
+  Tweaking these graphs for clarity usually takes some iterations, for which access to the large dataset is not necessary.

 - A StepUp project practically always resides in a Git repository.
-  While the files extract from the big dataset can be reproduced easily, it may still be relevant to commit the data extracted from the big data set into the Git repository:
+  While the files extracted from the large dataset can be reproduced easily, it may still be relevant to commit them into the Git repository:

-    - Not all your collaborators may have access to the dataset, but you still want them to be able to reproduce the workflow.
+    - Not all collaborators may have access to the dataset, but you still want them to be able to reproduce the workflow.

-    - In the long run, the big dataset may be removed because it is too big and old keep around.
+    - In the long run, the large dataset might be removed because it is too big and old to keep around.
-      The extracted data are then a relevant and compact subset that you can easily store for longer times.
+      The extracted data then become a relevant and compact subset that can be easily stored for longer periods.